Cacti/documentation/Frequently-Asked-Questions.md

 **A:** The best thing to do here is to force Cacti to rebuild its poller cache.
 To do this click Utilities on the Cacti menu, and select Clear Poller Cache.
+***Beware on larger systems its best to do this via CLI via rebuild_poller_cache.php

 **Q:** I am using Redhat 8.0 and SNMP is not working.